tbvdm/sigtop/README.md

 This will build and install sigtop from [my Homebrew tap][8].

+To update sigtop with Homebrew, run:

+	brew upgrade --fetch-HEAD sigtop

 If you prefer to build sigtop manually, run the following commands instead:

 	brew install libressl make pkg-config